Skip to content

-Ṣafar is the second month of the Islamic calendar. Ṣafar 2026 ( 1448 ) begins from 17 July to 19 August.
-Historically, it was considered a month of misfortune, but Islam does not recognize superstitions.
+Safar is the second month of the Islamic calendar.
+Safar 1448 begins on 17 July to 19 August.
+Explore its important dates and significance.

 Safar 2026 (1448) Calendar